• Results in 30-60 minutes

 Safety Information and Precautions

 Sildenafil is not suitable for everyone.
-Avoid taking it if you:
+Do not take sildenafil if you:

-• Take nitrate medications for chest pain (angina)
+• Take nitrate medicines for chest pain (angina) or nitric oxide donors

 • Have severe heart or liver problems

-• Have had a recent stroke or heart attack
+• Have recently had a heart attack or stroke

 Warnings